 Sacrifice is one of the rites of Islam, which is to slaughter an animal on Eid-ul-Adha days.
-Moreover it is Sunnah of the beloved Prophet Muhammad (PBUH) and his devoted Companions (RA).
+Moreover, it is the Sunnah of the beloved Prophet Muhammad (PBUH) and his devoted Companions (RA).
 It is the Command of our Supreme Lord, He Almighty says:

 “Therefore turn in prayer to your Lord and sacrifice (to Him only).”
 (Al-Kauthar 108:2)

 This Verse of the Quran clearly indicates the great Importance of sacrifice and it should be done solely and sincerely for seeking the Good Pleasure of Almighty Allah.
-Hence, it should be done only for Allah without ascribing any partner with Him while slaughtering animal.
+Hence, it should be done only for Allah without ascribing any partner to Him while slaughtering animals.
 Allah (SWT) says:

-The historical background of this rite is that the Prophet Ibrahim (AS) had a dream in which he was commanded by Lord to sacrifice his only and young beloved son, Ismail (AS).
-Dreams of the Prophets are like revelation from their Lord and they must fulfill or act accordingly what they saw, commanded and seen in their dreams, as a result, the devoted Prophet of Allah, Ibrahim (AS) told his son about his dream and what he has been commanded by Allah (SWT).
+The historical background of this site is that the Prophet Ibrahim (AS) had a dream in which he was commanded by the Lord to sacrifice his only and young beloved son, Ismail (AS).
+Dreams of the Prophets are like a revelation from their Lord and they must fulfill or act according to what they saw, commanded, and saw in their dreams, as a result, the devoted Prophet of Allah, Ibrahim (AS) told his son about his dream and what he has been commanded by Allah (SWT).

 The devoted and fore-bearing son agreed and Ibrahim (AS) took him to a place that was shown to him in his dream and fulfilled his Lord’s command.
-But, according to the authentic tradition of the beloved Prophet (PBUH) this was accepted from Ibrahim (AS) and a ram was brought to him from heaven and was sacrificed instead of his beloved son.
+But, according to the authentic tradition of the beloved Prophet (PBUH), this was accepted by Ibrahim (AS) and a ram was brought to him from heaven and was sacrificed instead of his beloved son.

 Sacrificing an animal is prescribed for this Ummah so that they will remember Allah (SWT) at the time of slaughter, for He is the Creator and Provider.

 Nothing of the animal’s flesh or blood reaches the Almighty Allah, for Allah has no need of anything other than Himself.
-In the times of Jahiliyyah, when the polytheists offered sacrifices in the name of their gods, they used to put parts of the meat from the sacrificed animals on their idols, and spread its blood over those idols.
+In the times of Jahiliyyah, when the polytheists offered sacrifices in the name of their gods, they used to put parts of the meat from the sacrificed animals on their idols and spread their blood over those idols.

-But Allah (SWT) clearly forbidden this and ordered us to do it for gaining His Pleasure and having Taqwa.
-Moreover, the sacrifice should be done for obtaining and hoping for reward from Allah (SWT), as He says:
+But Allah (SWT) clearly forbade this and ordered us to do it to gain His Pleasure and have Taqwa.
+Moreover, the sacrifice should be done for obtaining and hoping for a reward from Allah (SWT), as He says: